Sickle Cell Disease / Sickle Cell Trait

 To learn more about managing the disease, go to CDC’s page on Living Well with Sickle Cell Disease.

-Fact Sheets On Sickle Cell Disease and Sickle Cell Trait
+Fact Sheets on Sickle Cell Disease and Sickle Cell Trait

-For comprehensive information about the disease and the trait, how they affect your health, treatment options, and tips for healthy living go to the Centers for Disease Control web site: http://www.cdc.gov/ncbddd/sicklecell/
+For comprehensive information about the disease and the trait, how they affect your health, treatment options, and tips for healthy living go to the Centers for Disease Control web site: https://www.cdc.gov/sickle-cell/data/index.html

 Newborn Testing in Connecticut